 - Ask your health insurance company if there are any local service providers at your destination that will cover you under your plan.
 Ask if any states are restricted.
 It is unlikely the plan will cover all states?

-- Emergencies may be covered by your health insurance plan, but how different companies define the term "emergency" is important.
+- Your health insurance plan may cover emergencies, but how different companies define the term "emergency" is important.
 A lot of people end up paying for "emergency expenses" when the insurance company has a different definition of what an emergency is.
 Ask for the exact definition before you travel so you know if you need to buy supplemental coverage, like health or medical travel insurance.

 - Ask if urgent care facilities are covered or if only emergency rooms are covered.
 You wouldn't want a claim denied for going to the wrong place.